Music sequencer: Early sequencers

-In the late-18th or early-19th century, with technological advances of the Industrial Revolution various automatic musical instruments were invented.
-Some examples: music boxes, barrel organs and barrel pianos consisting of a barrel or cylinder with pins or a flat metal disc with punched holes; or mechanical organs, player pianos and orchestrions using book music / music rolls (piano rolls) with punched holes, etc. These instruments were disseminated widely as popular entertainment devices prior to the inventions of phonographs, radios, and sound films which eventually eclipsed all such home music production devices.
+In the late-18th or early-19th century, with technological advances of the Industrial Revolution, various automatic musical instruments were invented.
+Some examples: music boxes, barrel organs and barrel pianos consisting of a barrel or cylinder with pins or a flat metal disc with punched holes; or mechanical organs, player pianos and orchestrions using book music or music rolls (piano rolls) with punched holes, etc. These instruments were disseminated widely as popular entertainment devices prior to the inventions of phonographs, radios, and sound films which eventually eclipsed all such home music production devices.
 Of them all, punched-paper-tape media had been used until the mid-20th century.
-The earliest programmable music synthesizers including the RCA Mark II Sound Synthesizer in 1957, and the Siemens Synthesizer in 1959, were also controlled via punch tapes similar to piano rolls.
+The earliest programmable music synthesizers, including the RCA Mark II Sound Synthesizer in 1957, and the Siemens Synthesizer in 1959, were also controlled via punch tapes similar to piano rolls.

 Additional inventions grew out of sound film audio technology.
-The drawn sound technique which appeared in the late 1920s, is notable as a precursor of today's intuitive graphical user interfaces.
-In this technique, notes and various sound parameters are triggered by hand-drawn black ink waveforms directly upon the film substrate, hence they resemble piano rolls (or the 'strip charts' of the modern sequencers/DAWs).
-Drawn soundtrack was often used in early experimental electronic music, including the Variophone developed by Yevgeny Sholpo in 1930, and the Oramics designed by Daphne Oram in 1957, and so forth.
+The drawn sound technique, which appeared in the late 1920s, is notable as a precursor of today's intuitive graphical user interfaces.
+In this technique, notes and various sound parameters are triggered by hand-drawn black ink waveforms directly upon the film substrate; hence they resemble piano rolls (or the strip charts of modern sequencers and DAWs).
+Drawn soundtracks were often used in early experimental electronic music, including the Variophone developed by Yevgeny Sholpo in 1930, and the Oramics designed by Daphne Oram in 1957.